sowmi06/Edible-Mushroom-Classification/README.md

 - Satisify all the system and the tool, libraries requirements.
 - Clone the [Edible-Mushroom-Classification](https://github.com/sowmi06/Edible-Mushroom-Classification.git) repository into your local machine.
-- Run the [Drowsiness_Detection.py](https://github.com/sowmi06/Driver_Drowsiness_Detection/blob/main/Source_Code/Drowsiness_Detection.py) in a python IDE to get the final output
+- Run the [LR_NB.py](https://github.com/sowmi06/Edible-Mushroom-Classification/blob/main/LR_NB.py) for the Logestic Regression and Naive Bayes results and [Random_Forest.py](https://github.com/sowmi06/Edible-Mushroom-Classification/blob/main/Random_Forest.py) for the Random forest result.
 - Follow the same directory structure from the cloned repository.